jetjodh/Comfy-WaveSpeed/README.md

 To use the Enhanced `torch.compile`, simply add the `wavespeed->Compile Model+` node to your workflow after your `Load Diffusion Model` node or `Apply First Block Cache` node.
 The compilation process happens the first time you run the workflow, and it takes quite a long time, but it will be cached for future runs.
 You can pass different `mode` values to make it runs faster, for example `max-autotune` or `max-autotune-no-cudagraphs`.
+One of the advantages of this node over the original `TorchCompileModel` node is that it works with LoRA.

 **NOTE**: `torch.compile` might not be able to work with model offloading well, you could try passing `--gpu-only` when launching your `ComfyUI` to disable model offloading.

-**NOTE**: `torch.compile` does not work on Windows offcially and has problems working with LoRAs, you should not use this node if you are facing these issues.
+**NOTE**: `torch.compile` does not work on Windows offcially, you should not use this node if you are facing these issues, or search on Google to find out how to make it work.

 ![Usage of Enhanced `torch.compile`](./assets/usage_compile.png)